mrazomej/phd/src/chapter_02/section_06_discussion.md

 the strains.
 For both the O1 and O2 data sets, our model also accurately predicts the effective Hill coefficient and $[EC_{50}]$, though these predictions for O3 are noticeably less accurate.
-While performing a global fit for all model parameters marginally improves the prediction for O3 (see Chapter 4), we are still unable to predict the effective Hill coefficient or accurately the $[EC_{50}]$.
+While performing a global fit for all model parameters marginally improves the prediction for O3 (see [Sec.
+4.8](#sec:ch4_sec09)), we are still unable to predict the effective Hill coefficient or accurately the $[EC_{50}]$.
 We further tried including additional states (such as allowing the inactive repressor to bind to the operator), relaxing the weak promoter approximation, accounting for changes in gene and repressor copy number throughout the cell cycle [@Jones2014a], and refitting the original binding energies from @Garcia2011b, but we were still unable to account for the O3 data.
 It remains an open question as to how the discrepancy between the theory and measurements for O3 can be reconciled.

 The dynamic range, which is of considerable interest when designing or characterizing a genetic circuit is revealed to have an interesting property: